 This mass movement of animals is also known as the wildebeest migration.
 With about 1,5 million wildebeest creating the bulk of this 800km-long wildlife migration.
 Joined by 200,000 zebras and thousands of gazelles and other antelopes.
 Attracting all kinds of hungry predators.
 The migration moves through the Serengeti National Park in Tanzania and the Masai Mara in Kenya.

 From late June to August is the best time.
-This is when the great migration peaks (late June to August) making it arguably the best time to visit Serengeti.
+This is when the Great Migration peaks (late June to August) making it arguably the best time to visit Serengeti.
 Depending on the movement of the animals and where exactly in the Serengeti National Park you are going on safari.

-- the best months to see the great migration in Serengeti
+- the best months to see the Great Migration in Serengeti

 In late June and July, the migration moves into north-western Serengeti.
 Thus, these are the best months to see the migration in the western region of Serengeti.
 And, in August you can see the great migration in northern Serengeti.
-This is when you may get to see the herds plunging into the crocodile-infested Mara River as they cross into Kenya.
+This is when you may see the herds plunging into the crocodile-infested Mara River as they cross into Kenya.

 - unpredictable time for migration safaris in Serengeti

-- a good time of year to see the great migration but in the short rainy season
+- a good time of year to see the Great Migration but in the short rainy season

 By November the herds are returning to northern Serengeti from the Masai Mara in Kenya.
 They usually linger in north-eastern Serengeti and migrate further south in December.